RobertAndion/Discord_Music_Bot/README.md

 # Discord Music Bot
-### Created by Robert USF Computer Science.

-This is a personal project of mine to create an easy to use and reliable discord music bot.
-I hope you can find use in it as well!
-Check out our other project written in Node.js: https://github.com/RobertAndion/DiscordMusicBotNode

 ## General Setup

 ### Dependancies:

-You **must** have java 11 (or java 13) for lavalink.
+You **must** have java 11+ for lavalink.
-The bot is written in and requires Python3
+The bot is written in and requires Python3.
 You must install python-dotenv, discord.py, lavalink.py and psutil, links are listed below.
 * https://pypi.org/project/python-dotenv/
 * https://pypi.org/project/discord.py/